Alexjkrause/CARLIOS/README.md

 CARLIOS_frontend.m  <- This file contains the ODE solver, start states for the differential equations, various model constants, Monte Carlo information, and post model run processing of data from a 'working' state to an 'intermediate' state ready for statistical analysis in the montecarlo file

 CARLIOS_montecarlo.m  <- The model must be run from this file - it contains information for the parallel loop, which enables MATLAB to utilise all of your computer cores for model runs.
+It contains the code for running statistics on the model runs to produce, for example, a mean value for all the runs combined.
 This file also contains code for plotting some (but not all) of the figures in the paper.
 Change n if you want to increase/decrease the number of model runs, n = 1 will perform 1 model run, n = 2 will do 2, etc.

 site_data  <- This contains data from sites 1263 and U1333 for plotting